 The pupils dimension plants according due consideration to network systems and protective measures.
-For this purpose, they select and assess components from the plants and draw up circuit diagrams using specialist literature, technical bulletins and descriptions of equipment, including in English.
+For this purpose, they select and assess components from the plants and draw up circuit diagrams using specialist literature, technical bulletins and descriptions of equipment, including in the English language, and in audiovisual or and virtual forms.